nomad-software/nomad.uk.net/markdown/articles/how-to-sort-collections-of-custom-types-in-c-sharp.md

 ---
 author: Gary Willoughby
 title: How to sort collections of custom types in C#
-description: I've recently created a program which sorts collections of custom types quite extensively and i thought i'd share the standard method of doing this.
+description: I've recently created a program which sorts collections of custom types quite extensively and I thought i'd share the standard method of doing this.
 ---

 ![](/articles/images/how-to-sort-collections-of-custom-types-in-c-sharp-banner.jpg)